 bin at the bottom of the escalator of the Lane Cove Plaza Woolworths.

-Coffee Pod and Used Toothbrush Recycling Collection Boxes
+Used Coffee Pod, Toothbrush and Beauty Products Recycling Collection Boxes

-To maximise the amount we recycle as a community, Council is promoting a unique waste collection service for coffee pods and used toothbrushes and associated dental items.
+To maximise the amount we recycle as a community, Council is promoting a unique waste collection service for coffee pods, used toothbrushes and associated dental items, and used beauty product items.

 These collection boxes are run by TerraCycle, a company eliminating the idea of waste by recycling the "non-recyclable".
 TerraCycle offers a range of free programs that are funded by conscientious companies, as well as recycling solutions available for purchase for almost every form of waste.
 Find more information on TerraCycle's circular approach to repurposing waste or order your own collection box via their website.